 But the reality is on the other end of the spectrum.
 While REST API existed as a plugin from early 2013, its introduction into the core happened with WordPress version 4.4, that is, in late 2015.
 And this is not the whole story.
 REST endpoints are not included in the core (yet) so developers still need a plugin to utilize its methods in making their next modern web application.
 If you’re scratching your head right now and can’t make heads or tails out of this introduction, relax and click back to the excellent article by Tom Ewer on introduction to WP REST API.

-So why is reality on the other end of the spectrum?
-If you have read our first article in this series, an overview of WordCamp Vienna, you probably glimpsed through Gábor Hojtsy presentation (a Drupal multilanguage component developer) who explained that Drupal includes REST API for 8 years now!
-Seems like WordPress has a lot of catching up to do, but this wave of changes is building up in the right time.
-And timing for this overview is perfect as WordCamp NYC (15th to 17th July, 2016.) was also filled with lectures connected to this topic.
+So why is the reality on the other end of the spectrum?
+If you have read our first article in this series, an overview of WordCamp Vienna, you probably glimpsed through Gábor Hojtsy’s presentation (a Drupal multilanguage component developer) who explained that Drupal includes REST API for 8 years now!
+Seems like WordPress has a lot of catching up to do, but this wave of changes is building up at the right time.
+And the timing for this overview is perfect as WordCamp NYC (15th to 17th July 2016.) was also filled with lectures connected to this topic.

 Here are a couple of ideas on REST technology and its importance to the WordPress ecosystem that could be overheard in halls and lecture rooms at the extraterritorial UN building: